Updated Aug. 12, 2020

-Let’s say there’s a Boy Scout who has completed all the requirement for the Eagle Scout rank.
-He finished the merit badges, service project, active participation, Scout spirit, position of responsibility and unit leader conference.
+Let’s say there’s a Scout who has completed all the requirement for the Eagle Scout rank.
+They finished the merit badges, service project, active participation, Scout spirit, position of responsibility and unit leader conference.

-But he still lacks one step: the Eagle Scout board of review.
+But the Scout still lacks one step: the Eagle Scout board of review.

-And then — Happy Birthday! — he turns 18.
-He’s no longer a Boy Scout.
+And then — Happy Birthday! — the Scout turns 18.
+They’re no longer a youth participant.

 Is it too late for that Scout to earn Eagle?